orscohen/Carbon-Black-EDR/Air_Gapped/Readme.md

 for example  CentOS 7 version 2009 Minimal on the cache server and CentOS 7 version 2009 Minimal on the air-gapped server.

+it's a wise approach to avoid installing any software on the air-gapped system that doesn't exist on the air-gapped environment as well.
+Doing so could potentially lead to missing dependencies
 ## Environment
 - EDR Server: 7.x+
 - Linux: All Supported Versions